imbacraft/exchangerates/README.md

 ## Introduction

 This is a Spring Boot application, which can display a table of the exchange rates of Litas (LTL) compared to other currencies for a specified date between 29/06/1993 and 31/12/2014.
+The user can select a date and get a list of changes for each currency, sorted by the biggest exchange rate increase first.

+## Showcase

 ## Requirements